brandnewbox/bnb-on-rails-book/rails-new.md

 ## Step 2 — Creating a New Rails Project

 Let's install rails and setup a new application.
 We'll start by going into the root folder to make a app named *bnb-library*.
 Then we will move the files into their final resting place in `/app`.
+The `shopt` command in there helps us move the hidden files (like `.gitignore`) as well.

 ```ruby
 # from within your bash terminal